How to Change All Caps to Lowercase in Word

 Q. Is there a keyboard shortcut for changing all caps to lowercase in Word?

 A. Yes!
 You can use the shortcut Shift + F3.
-Selecting your text and pressing this combination will toggle between different case styles, including lowercase.
+Select your text and press this combination to toggle between different case styles, including lowercase.

 Q. Will changing from all caps to lowercase affect my formatting?